jloiola/automart/README.md

 ## User stories

+There are two user stories provided below.
+Please review each and implement them in the app.

+As you might with a ticket for a real application, please explain any assumptions you may have made, any points of confusion etc if applicable.
+Feel free to include these notes directly under the stories in the "Dev Comments" section.

 ### Task #1: Add Endpoint to Update Customer Info

 Currently, we can query for all customers, query for a specific customer by ID, create a customer, or delete a customer by ID.